Microsoft-Innovation-Center-Torino/CloudTech-16/BigData/HOL/HOL-HDIBatchAnalysisAndPowerBI.md

     GROUP BY mr.type,  mr.reading;
     ```

 	n.b.
-Update the last line in the CREATE TABLE query and replace <storage account name> with the storage account you created in Hands on Lab 1.
+Update the last line in the CREATE TABLE query and replace <storage account name> with the storage account you created before or provided by the speaker.

 2. Click the Submit button to execute the query and wait for the job to complete.

 3. Close the Hive Editor.

-# 5. Drop the Cluster #
+# 5. [Optional] Drop the Cluster #

 The nature of HDInsight allows you to create clusters on demand, and only pay for the time needed to process data.
 Once we completed the above steps, the HDInsight cluster may be dropped.
 Data in the storage accounts will still be available for analysis, as demonstrated later in the lab.